ArVdC/TimeManager/README.md

 * ~~Placeholders: Permit external commands to use placeholders.~~
 * ~~Command: Add a '/tm set duration' command with a 00d-00h-00m-00s format.~~
 * ~~Placeholders: Add new placeholders for the names of the seven days of the week.~~
+* ~~Sleep: Add some features to manage sleep as the plugin doesn't work well with most sleep management plugins.~~
 * Commands: Allow players to display the list of placeholders.
 * Placeholders: Create signs where the placeholders constantly refresh.
 * Player Items: Create a custom item (and associated permissions and options) to use the '/now' command.

+Please open an issue on GitHub if you want a specific improvement or encounter any bugs.